Refinancing a home equity line of credit

 Cons of getting a new HELOC

-- Leads to significant interest payments over the life of the loan.
+- May lead to significant interest payments over the life of the loan.

 - Tempts you to take out more money and increase your debt.